A3sal0n/FalconGate/README.md

 Follow the steps below to configure your device and install FalconGate from this repository.

-- Download and install the OS image to your Raspberry Pi or Banana Pi device
+- Download and install the OS image to your Raspberry Pi or other device

 This is well documented in multiple sources out there.